Strata DDM

 • Init.Type and Init.Expr represent types and expressions in Strata.
 Unlike other categories, these are extended through the specialized type and fn commands rather than op declarations so that expressions can be type checked after parsing.
 See Types and Expressions for more details.

-• Syntactic categories that in dialects other than Init currently cannot take additional parameters.
-This support will be added in a future update, but to help users, the Init declares a few builtin parametric categories:
+• Syntactic categories in dialects other than Init currently cannot take additional parameters.
+This support will be added in a future update, but to help users, Init declares a few builtin parametric categories:

 • Init.Option c denotes an optional value of c.
 Syntactically, either c may be read in or the empty string.